|

 visit the NVIDIA 3D Vision web site.

-Q: Is it necessary to download or purchase DepthQ®PlayerTM to play video games with the projector?
+Q: Is it necessary to download or purchase DepthQ®Player™ to play

 Q: Why can't I use any standard video projector?